pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/pypa/virtualenv>`__ |
 `PyPI <https://pypi.org/project/virtualenv/>`__

-virtualenv is a tool which uses the command-line path environment variable to create isolated Python :term:`Virtual Environments
+virtualenv is a tool for creating isolated Python :term:`Virtual Environments
-<Virtual Environment>`, much as :ref:`venv` does. virtualenv provides
+<Virtual Environment>`, like :ref:`venv`.
+Unlike :ref:`venv`, virtualenv can
-additional functionality, compared to :ref:`venv`, by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
+create virtual environments for other versions of Python, which it locates using the PATH environment variable.
+It also provides additional functionality, compared to :ref:`venv`, by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
 For more